Passengers Requiring Oxygen Assistance

 Passenger must fill out the “Special Passenger Service Request Form (Type C)” to ensure accurate and true information.

 6. Breathing Assistance Equipment and Battery Requirement

 a.
 The device must have the manufacturer's label, and indicate that the device has been approved by the US Federal Aviation Authority (FAA) (Note: If routes are covered by other provisions from relevant national governments, the device is also subject to the relevant national government regulations).

-b.The device shall comply with the Hainan Airlines baggage weight and size regulations as follows:
+b.The device shall comply with the Hainan Airlines baggage weight and size regulations.